karoldabro/seeder-once/README.md

     }
 }
 ```
 This will prevent to seed class SomeSeeder if was already seeded before.
-All other classes without SeederOnce.php will behave as usual.
+All other classes without trait SeederOnce.php will behave as usual.